 If someone important to you has been civilly committed, call to make an immediate appointment with Fredrick P. Niemann, Esq., to protect his or her rights.

-Legal Documents That Will Help Individuals That Are Assisting Others with Mental Illness
+Legal Documents That Will Help Individuals Who Are Assisting Others with Mental Illness

 The Benefits of an Advance Directive for Mental Health

-An Advance Directive for Mental Health, or a Psychiatric Advance Directive, is an available document to use with your healthcare providers about what kinds of mental health treatment a person will or will not be allowed to provide if a psychotic episode occurs.
+An Advance Directive for Mental Health, or a Psychiatric Advance Directive, is an available document to use with your healthcare providers about what kinds of mental health treatment a person will or will not be allowed to receive if a psychotic episode occurs.
 This legal document “speaks” for a person if they become mentally ill and incapable of making mental health and related decisions.
-These documents are private – no one must know about it or its contents unless the signator wants it disclosed conditionally or unconditionally.
+These documents are private – no one must know about them or their contents unless the signer wants it disclosed conditionally or unconditionally.
 A properly drafted Advance Directive for Mental Health enables an attorney to speak with and advocate for him or her if they are hospitalized involuntarily and will enable the person to exercise as much control as possible over treatment.
-For more information about Advance Directives for Mental Health, contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com to make an appointment to draft an advance directive for mental health to take back control over your treatment.
+For more information about Advance Directives for Mental Health, contact Fredrick P. Niemann, Esq., at (732) 863-9900 or email him at fniemann@hnlawfirm.com to schedule an appointment to draft an advance directive for mental health and take back control of your treatment.

 The Importance of a Durable Power of Attorney

-A Power of Attorney (POA) is a powerful and important document that allows a person to appoint another person to be his/her legal advocate and representative.
+A Power of Attorney (POA) is a powerful and essential document that allows a person to appoint another person as their legal advocate and representative.
 If a person with a disability is (in general) of sound mind, they must sign a Power of Attorney naming the person they choose as their agent.
-The POA is revocable at any time that the person with the disability chooses, but the holder of the POA can use the POA to gain physical access to a confined person if they are institutionalized and in a psychiatric hospital.
+The POA is revocable at any time by the person with the disability.
+Still, the holder of the POA can use the POA to gain physical access to a confined person if they are institutionalized and in a psychiatric hospital.

 Accessing Services and Public Benefits for Minors and Adults with Mental Illness